 So as mentioned in one of our earlier episodes David started scaring people and it requires a skill.
 Sometimes no matter how random you are there are certain people who have been made one to many times and the owners wife “Dr. J Bean” is no exception.
 I tried my best to get her but her call out in this weeks video of “NBS Mixer” is funny, enjoy!

 The shoulder is by far the most common extremity I deal with in sports and private practice and is a very prevalent problem in today’s fitness and general population.
 Most shoulder cases are not tears or dislocations that warrant surgical repair.
 Rather they are the result of biomechanical or neurological abnormalities in shoulder activation, mechanics, and movement patterns.

 This probably sounds complicated, and absolutely can be.
 But a vast majority of these shoulder issues fall into similar patterns and causes.
 Because of this, most shoulder conditions are preventable if proper attention and effort are devoted to the shoulder and keeping it healthy.
-So for those who are having some shoulder pains, or wanting to be proactive and keep your shoulders healthy, here are three quick tips for fixing a non-complicated shoulder case.
+So for those who are having issues and want to fix shoulder pain, or want to be proactive and keep their shoulders healthy, here are three quick tips to fix shoulder pain.
 You may notice all three of these tips are actually tied into each other and follow a familiar theme: Imbalances in the shoulder.